 - Malathion is not recommended for use in INFANTS.
 They may be at a greater risk of side effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using malathion while you are pregnant.
-It is not known if malathion is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use malathion, check with your doctor.
 Discuss any possible risks to your baby.